 Established: National Monument designation in 1996

-Admission: free admission; permits are required for all camping
+Admission: free admission; free permits are required for all camping

 How far is Grand Staircase to Bryce and Zion National Park?